raspberrypilearning/3D-scene/en/step_5.md

 --- collapse ---

 ---
-title: Treat layers like rows!
+title: Treat layers like rows
 ---
 **Tip:** Think about layers as rows you can create to order your sprites from front to back and put them all in the right order.